Voral/vs-version-incrementor/.github/pull_request_template.md

 ---
-name: Общий шаблон
+name: General Template
-about: Используйте этот шаблон для всех pull request
+about: Use this template for all pull requests
-title: "[TYPE] Краткое описание изменений"
+title: "[TYPE] Brief description of changes"
 labels: enhancement
 assignees: []
 ---

-### Описание изменений
+### Description of Changes
-Опишите, какие изменения вы внесли и зачем они нужны.
+Describe the changes you made and why they are necessary.

-### Тип изменений
+### Type of Changes
-- [ ] Новая функциональность
+- [ ] New feature
-- [ ] Исправление ошибки
+- [ ] Bug fix
-- [ ] Изменение существующего функционала
+- [ ] Modification of existing functionality
-- [ ] Документация
+- [ ] Documentation
-- [ ] Тесты
+- [ ] Tests

-### Связанные задачи
+### Related Issues
-Укажите ссылки на связанные issue или задачи. Например:
+Provide links to related issues or tasks.
+For example:
 - Closes #123
 - Related to #456

-### Как тестировать изменения?
+### How to Test the Changes?
-Опишите, как проверить, что ваши изменения работают корректно. Например:
+Describe how to verify that your changes work correctly.
+For example:
-1. Выполните команду `composer install`.
+1. Run `composer install`.
-2. Запустите тесты: `./vendor/bin/phpunit`.
+2. Run the tests: `./vendor/bin/phpunit`.

-### Дополнительная информация
+### Additional Information
-Любая другая информация, которая может помочь ревьюерам:
+Any other information that may help reviewers:
-- Скриншоты (если применимо).
+- Screenshots (if applicable).
-- Инструкции по настройке окружения.
+- Environment setup instructions.
-- Примеры использования нового функционала.
+- Examples of using the new functionality.